getml/getml-relbench/README.md

 [RelBench](https://relbench.stanford.edu/), a project by SNAP from Stanford University, provides a standardized set of benchmark datasets and tasks for evaluating relational learning algorithms.
 It aims to accelerate research and development in this field by offering a common ground for comparison.

 * **How did human data scientists work?** In RelBench, [human data scientists](https://github.com/snap-stanford/relbench-user-study/) manually engineered features using their domain expertise and knowledge of relational databases.
 This involved carefully selecting, aggregating, and transforming data from multiple tables to create informative features.
-* **What is RDL?** RDL (Relational Deep Learning) represents a category of approaches within relational learning that leverage deep learning techniques to automatically learn complex patterns from relational data.
+* **What is RDL?** Relational Deep Learning represents a category of approaches within relational learning that leverages mostly graph neural networks to learn features from relational data.

-## The getML-Relbench Challenge

-### Let's Bring it All Together
+# Let's Bring it All Together - the getML-Relbench Challenge

-### Take on the getML-RelBench Challenge!
+### Take on the getML-RelBench Challenge

 We've been busy putting [getML FastProp](https://github.com/getml/getml-community) to the test on RelBench, and the results are impressive!
 We've already surpassed both RDL and human baselines on two tasks, and we believe there's plenty more potential to unlock.
 Now, it's your turn to explore the power of getML and see what you can achieve.